 Providing Safe, Reliable Water to California Communities

-They serve as community stewards that promote water-use efficiency and environmentally sound business practices.
+They serve as community stewards that promote water-use efficiency and environmentally-sound business practices.
 They are fully engaged in comprehensive, ongoing conservation programs with their customers, including meeting California’s mandate to reduce urban water use 20 percent by the year 2020.
 They are joined together in managing water carefully during California’s frequent and ongoing droughts, including compliance with the water-use restrictions mandated by the State Water Resources Control Board.

-The Commission and its independent Office of Ratepayer Advocates (ORA) scrutinize each investor-owned water utility on behalf of customers by reviewing company costs and auditing system needs.
-And unlike municipal water providers, which generally set their own rates through a political process under Proposition 218, the CPUC sets rates for investor-owned water companies strictly on the basis of direct costs for providing service through a transparent process that includes formal public hearings and the involvement of ORA, which actually manages each general rate case for the Commission.
+But there are some unique differences and benefits, as well.
+Water utilities regulated by the California Public Utilities Commission (CPUC) are some of the most highly regulated companies in the state.
+The Commission and its independent Office of Ratepayer Advocates (ORA) scrutinize each regulated water utility on behalf of customers by reviewing company costs and auditing system needs.
+And unlike municipal water providers, which generally set their own rates through a political process under Proposition 218, the CPUC sets rates for regulated water utilities strictly on the basis of direct costs for providing service through a transparent process that includes formal public hearings and the involvement of ORA, which actually manages each general rate case for the Commission.
 This oversight ensures that rates to customers are as low as possible and consistent with reliable, high-quality service.

 Financing infrastructure is an area where there are similarities and differences between regulated water utilities and their municipal counterparts.
 Both types of utilities access the debt markets for bond financing—taxable debt for regulated utilities and tax-exempt debt for municipal utilities.
 Both rely on customer revenues to service (pay back) this debt.
 A major difference and benefit for customers is that regulated water utilities have another investment source for their infrastructure needs–access to equity markets.